kohler/masstree-beta/README.md

 The output summarizes the throughput of each core.
 The `1/1 rw1/m` line says that `mttest` is running the first trial (out of one trials), of the `rw1` workload using Masstree (`m` for short) as the internal data structure.

-The rest of the result comprises of two parts.
-First is the per-core throughput summary, as indicated by `0: {"table":"mb","test":"rw1",...}`.
-The rest is the gnuplot source that plot the median per-core throughput.
-If you plot it, each candlestick has five points, each represents the min,20%,50%,70%,max of the corresponding metric among all threads.
+When the run completes (the `now getting` lines are printed during the test), `mttest` generates a per-core throughput summary, as indicated by `0: {"table":"mb","test":"rw1",...}`.

+If you redirect its standard output to a file or pipe, `mttest` will produce gnuplot source that plots the median per-core throughput.
+Each candlestick has five points for the min,20%,50%,70%,max of the corresponding metrics among all threads.

 `mttest` also writes the output as JSON into file for further analysis.
 For example, after `./mttest`, `notebook-mttest.json` will contain: